So much is out of your control when it comes to breast cancer. Follow these tips to take back some control and help prevent it.

 3. Know what is normal for your breasts.

 Nearly 80 percent of breast cancers in young women are initially found by the women themselves.
-So the biggest thing you can do, especially if you are at average risk, is to know what normal is for your breasts and proactively seek help when something’s not right.
+So the biggest thing you can do, especially if you are at average risk, is to know what normal is for your breasts, do your monthly self-exams and proactively seek help when something’s not right.

 - New lumps and bumps